End of Carthage

 sole king of Numidia at the expense of his cousins; Rome reacted to what was an usurpation

-and sent an army in Africa, led by the consul Gaius Marius.
+and sent an army to Africa, led by the consul Gaius Marius.
 In 105 Jugurtha

-was caught in a snare by Silla, at the time an assistant of Marius.
+was caught in a snare by Lucius Cornelius Sulla (aka Silla), at the time an assistant of Marius.

 Part of the kingdom of Numidia was included in the Roman province of Africa.